28 Black Self-Help Books to Add to Your Reading List

 Black self-help books.

 Many people want to change their approach to life in many different areas but often don’t know how.
 These Black authors tackle everything from trauma, insecurities, relationships, financial success, leadership, and more.

 This list of Black self-help books includes a book for everyone.
 Readers are encouraged to confirm the information before purchasing.

 Money management is not always the easiest.
 Let this book assist you with attaining clarity around your finances and strategies to succeed financially.

-This book is perfect for nonfiction authors as it shares strategies to streamline your argument and then outline which keeps you from repetitions or tangents which is essentially book fluff.
+This book is perfect for nonfiction authors.
+It shares strategies to streamline arguments and then outline them.
+Keeps writers from repetitions or tangents.

 Al’s common-sense approach is mixed with humor accompanied by personal stories of financial challenge and triumph.
 Also, his story will capture your attention and prompt you to maximize your financial potential.

 Take back control of your pocketbook and live the life you want to live.

 Dr. Mel Gravely unpacks a well-researched approach for minority firms to build an ongoing capacity to succeed.

 Related Article: Great books about race, diversity and inclusion.